 Engraving Error?
 Daniel H. Ludlow, in A Companion to Your Study of the Book of Mormon, 210 (Deseret Book, 1977), puts forward the idea of an error in engraving for Alma 24:19.
 "Peace" was engraved on the gold plates by mistake; Mormon then corrected his error--would he have struck out the error first?--by writing, "what I meant to say was 'war.'"
 Logic works against the idea.
 Should the Prophet have encountered like errors in engraving--and there were such--why would he not have simply translated what the ancient prophet intended to write all along?
 In translation, mind meets mind.
 He wasn't trying to put out a "critical edition" of the Words of Mormon or a Mormon Plates Project.

 Still, who can say?

-Of course, the farther back we go, the more muddled things may get.
+Of course, the farther back we go in time and languages, the more muddled things may get.
 We have to get our bearings as readers of an English book before we wade into deeper waters and unfamiliar idiom.
 In other words, we must immediately come to grips with the matter of who bears responsibility for that English.
-One thing only every reader knows, and knows it with absolute certainty, he is not responsible for the English translation of the Book of Mormon.
+One thing only that every reader knows, and knows with absolute certainty, he is not responsible for the English translation of the Book of Mormon.
 Joseph Smith bears that responsibility (not Alma, Mormon, nor Moroni)--the buck stops with Joseph Smith--hence we focus on the difficulties of his divinely assigned task of rendering Egyptian and Hebrew idiom into English.
 We need to rid our mind of supposition and theory.
 Hebraisms there may be, Elizabethan usage we may spot, yet where the English of the Book of Mormon is concerned, the buck stops with Joseph Smith.
 Who can deny it?